anasark/birthday-message/README.md

 composer install
 php artisan key:generate
 php artisan migrate:fresh
-php artisan storage:link
-php artisan jwt:secret
 ```
+6. Seed geo data using `php artisan geo:seed AU --append && php artisan geo:seed ID --append --chunk=3000` command.
+   Or you can manualy insert into database, you can download the sql here https://anasabdur.com/data/geo.sql.
-6. (Optional) Run tests to confirm installation using `php artisan test` command inside Container shell. **NOTE:** Tests may fail during first run, so repeat the command several times.
+7. (Optional) Run tests to confirm installation using `php artisan test` command inside Container shell. **NOTE:** Tests may fail during first run, so repeat the command several times.
 And run this command to prepare database for testing
 ```
 mkdir ./database/testing
 touch ./database/testing/database.sqlite
 ```

-## Additional Docker Configuration for Apple Processor

-- Must use MariaDB image instead of MySQL image.
+## Usage
+### Seed user data
+You can seed user data using `php artisan db:seed` command.

+### Schedule
+This system uses a `schedule` so that it can be sent according to the date of birth.
+To run schedule using `php artisan schedule:work` command.
+You can see a more complete document here https://laravel.com/docs/10.x/scheduling.

+### Queue
+To run `queue` using `php artisan queue:work` command.
+You can see a more complete document here https://laravel.com/docs/10.x/queues.

 ## API Documentation
 - http://localhost/api/documentation